 Ottoman sultans ruled Turkey for almost 700 years.
-After World War I, a period of chaos within Turkey ended when a popular, charismatic general named Mustafa Kemal took control.
+After World War I, a period of chaos within Turkey ended when a charismatic general named Mustafa Kemal took control.
 He was named Mustafa at birth and had no surname.
 As a child, he was nicknamed Kemal by his mathematics teacher.
-Kemal means “the perfect one.”
-He earned his nickname because he was able to memorize his lessons faster than any of the other students.
+Kemal means “the perfect one” — a nickname earned by memorizing his lessons faster than other students.

-- Kemal said that in a modern nation, men and women must be equal.
+♦Kemal said that men and women must be equal in a modern nation.
 He ordered that girls be allowed to attend school.
-Kemal also gave women the right to vote and take jobs in business and government.
+Kemal also gave women the right to vote and take business and government jobs.

-- Kemal set aside religious law and established a western system of justice.
-Turkey had been governed by Shariah until Kemal set up a legal structure that was similar to European nations.
-He also forbade men from taking more than one wife, although the practice of polygamy is allowed by the Quran.
+♦He set aside religious law and established a Western system of justice.
+Islamic Shariah law governed Turkey until Kemal established a legal structure similar to European nations.
+He forbade men from taking more than one wife, although the practice of polygamy is allowed by the Quran.

-- Kemal forbade the Turkish people to wear fezzes, veils, or other traditional Turkish clothing.
+♦The Turkish President encouraged modern Western-style clothing and fezzes, veils, or other traditional Turkish clothing.
 The fez is a tasseled, cone-shaped traditional hat.
 Many Muslims men wore fezzes so they could touch their forehead to the ground when they prayed.
 “The people of the Turkish republic,” Kemal said in 1919, “must prove that they are civilized by the way they appear.”
 And that, he explained, meant boots and shoes, trousers, shirt, and tie, jacket and vest.
 “And to complete these, a cover with a brim on our heads.
 I want to make this clear.
 This head covering is called a hat.”
 Turks who continued to wear traditional clothing were arrested and imprisoned.

-- Kemal introduced a western alphabet and ordered all newspapers, books, and street signs printed in the new script.
-Kemel believed the difficulty of the Arabic script his nation used led to illiteracy in Turkey and was difficult for merchants and traders from other nations to learn.
+♦Kenmal introduced a Western alphabet and ordered all newspapers, books, and street signs to be printed in the new script.
+The Turkish leader believed the difficulty of the Arabic script led to illiteracy in Turkey and was difficult for merchants and traders from other nations to learn.
 He traveled the Turkish countryside with a blackboard and chalk to personally explain how the letters should be pronounced.
 Many of the people Ataturk personally taught had never before held a pencil or a piece of chalk.

-- Kemal decreed that everyone must have a surname or family name.
-In 1934, the Turkish assembly gave Mustafa Kemal the name Atatürk, or “Father of the Turks.”
+♦He decreed that everyone must have a surname, or family name.
+In 1934, the Turkish assembly gave Mustafa Kemal the name Ataturk, or “Father of the Turks.”

-Atatürk was a very popular leader.
-Most Turks accepted his changes, but some people disagreed because Atatürk ‘s changes created a more secular society.
-Secular means non-religious.
-It didn’t matter if people disagreed with Atatürk.
-The Turkish leader allowed only one political party and did not permit people to openly disagree with his policies.
-Atatürk died in 1938, but he is considered a national hero to this day.
+It didn’t matter if people disagreed with Ataturk.
+The Turkish leader allowed only one political party and did not permit people to disagree with his policies openly.
+Ataturk died in 1938, but he is considered a national hero to this day.